todayisfineforme/Progressive.Budget/README.md

 npm start
 ```

+then navigate to 'localhost:3000' in your preferred browser.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.